May12, 2000

 Saturn and uranus defining the condition of manic depression creates several problems for those who suffer from this illness.

 Second, neither saturn nor uranus is a planet of personality.
-When we make a list of their qualities, the list is really one showing how their qualities show up filtered through personality.
-They affect the personality, but do not create it.
+When we make a list of their qualities, the list is really one showing how their qualities show up filtered through what we have available at the time through the consciousness of our planets of personality.
+Saturn and uranus affect personality, but do not create it.
 They are necessary for life, but at a very deep, abstract level.

-Theoretically, we could build a personality out of all mercury, all venus, all mars, or all jupiter (representing relating, doing, thinking, and incorporating, respectively and very simplistically)-- all planets of personality.
-True, any individual made up only of one of them would be strange, indeed.
-He would undoubtedly bewilder us, but we would recognize some kind of kinship.
+Leaving out the sun and moon for now, theoretically, we could build a recognizable human being out of each planet of personality.
+In so doing we would have some one who was all mercury, one all venus, one all mars, or one all jupiter, representing relating, doing, thinking, and incorporating, respectively (and very simplistically).
+S/he would be strange and would undoubtedly bewilder us, but we would recognize some kind of kinship.
 Not so with saturn or uranus.

 Saturn is really a “not.”
 It represents the “place,” coming into incarnation, where the individual is split off from Everything-That-Is.
 Saturn, therefore, represents a radical cutting off from Source.
 An individual experiencing excessive saturn, as happened with William Styron, is really, in a sense, returning to Source.
 When doing that, he should, then, be having a great mystical experience, right?
 Not quite.
 He is having an extremely dark and painful one.
 He is having an experience impossible to describe.
 Why?
 Because his consciousness is at a place that exists before our kind of language is created.
 He is returning to Source, but in the process, is losing all his planets of personality.
 That is, he has been shorn of planetary consciousness necessary for this level of existence without having yet attained the consciousness that existed before personality was created.
 Where does that leave him?
 Suspended over an extremely dark abyss, in the experience called clinical depression.